18bcs106/Assignment_ER_Diagram/README.md

 Attaching .vpd and PDF File .

+Note -
-Note - Primary Key is highlighted in BOLD letters
+Primary Key is highlighted in BOLD letters
 Foreign Key is in ITALIC Font.

+Link for opening the .vpd file directly from repository - https://online.visual-paradigm.com/app/diagrams/